Kai0226/PHD/multiple_gpus_usage_kaya.md

 ```
 python main_new_new.py      in 'third_party/Champ' in kaya with env 'champ'  - by setting up 'run_type' for training or inference
 python evaluate_new_new.py     in 'Calisthenic/evaluate' in Kaya, with env 'champ'

+# Evaluate the methods with CHAMP metrics: 'MagicDance/too/metrics/metric_center_new.py'    with magicdance env
 ```